 - More experienced and well-known designers might have existing projects on their schedule, meaning your project may start weeks after you engage them on a project.
 You should discuss with the designer the date they can start to devote time to your project to avoid any surprises.

-As a reference, Glassdoor lists the following times for common projects:
+As a reference, Glassdoor lists the following timelines for common projects:

 - Flyer: 1–10 hours